GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 "Being expensive, it makes sense to me to take some risk off

-the table and wait to see how this plays out," he said.
+the table and wait to see how this plays out," Joy said.

 U.S. factory activity rose in February to its highest level